 The unified image - color and contrast essentials.

-One technique I show in my Overlay Brush Pack and Compositing course is my method for adding “Punch” to images.
+One technique I show in my Overlay Brush Workflow course is my method for adding “Punch” to images.
 It can be used on a standalone photo, but it works great also as a tool for unifying composite images.

 There are a few steps to it (I use an action, which is included in my course downloads) that involve “stamping up” all the visible layers, setting the blend mode to Overlay or one of the Overlay blend modes, and applying High Pass.
 It’s pretty simple.